diodemusic/PlanMyWeek/README.md

 # PlanMyWeek

-A discord bot that plans my university material from Coursera for the week for me.
+A script that plans my university material from Coursera for the week for me.